-If you’re hiring professionals, make the most of the time you have with them to help maybe reduce the costs.
-Making them come back separately for things such as HVAC upgrades, preventative maintenance, and other equipment updates is silly when you can get it all done over one job and then follow through with maintenance over time.
+If you’re hiring professionals, make the most of the time you have with them to maybe reduce the costs.
+Making them come back separately for things such as HVAC upgrades, preventative maintenance, and other equipment updates is silly when you can get it all done in one job and then follow through with maintenance over time.

 Is all of this really worth it?

 It isn’t just worth it; it’s necessary.
 There are serious health risks to not following through on proper air duct and HVAC cleaning.
-You can cause respiratory issues within children, and even worse, you can breathe in toxic or generally unhealthy bacteria and microorganisms.
+You can cause respiratory issues in children, and even worse, you can breathe in toxic or generally unhealthy bacteria and microorganisms.

-You need to ensure you take your air duct system seriously as it controls the air you breathe.
+You need to ensure you take your air duct system seriously, as it controls the air you breathe.
 Don’t take the matter lightly.